Omer Rains: Nonprofit and humanitarian work

 Rains served on the University of California Alumni Council and later as a Trustee of the Robert Maynard Hutchins/ Encyclopædia Britannica Center for the Study of Democratic Institutions.

 Today Rains works with indigenous peoples in lesser developed nations.
 He served as chairman of the Board of Directors of Rural Education and Development, READ Global until 2012.
 As of August, 2013, READ had built over 67 community library and resource centers (READ Centers) in rural Nepal, India, and Bhutan.
-His work in the village of Ullon, West Bengal, India, has personal significance, and in 2016 India erected a 15-foot-high statue of him in a Garden of Inspirational Leaders in recognition of his humanitarian work in that country.[14]
-He has also worked extensively on humanitarian causes in Latin America and Africa, as well as in other countries in Asia.[15].
+His work in the village of Ullon, West Bengal, India, has personal significance, and in 2016 India erected a 15-foot-high statue of him in a Garden of Inspirational Leaders in recognition of his humanitarian work in that country.
+He has also worked extensively on humanitarian causes in Latin America and Africa, as well as in other countries in Asia.

 In 2021, in the village of Ullon, India, Rains will be further honored by the establishment of Colleges named the "Omer L. Rains Institute of Paramedical Sciences", as well as a College of Engineering and a Pharmaceutical College.
 Diplomas from the Paramedical College will be awarded in the disciplines of Physiotherapy, Occupational Therapy, Operational Theatre Technology, Dialysis, Medical Lab Technology, X-Ray Technology, Radiology and Medical Imaging.

 Brain aneurysm and stroke

 Rains suffered a ruptured brain aneurysm and an associated hemorrhagic stroke in 2002 at the age of 61.
 Afterwards he was in critical condition for over a month.
-He recovered fully and in 2012 authored a book chronicling his life and his recovery entitled "Back to the Summit: How One Man Defied Death and Paralysis to Again Lead a Full Life of Service to Others".[4][16]
+He recovered fully and in 2012 authored a book chronicling his life and his recovery entitled "Back to the Summit: How One Man Defied Death and Paralysis to Again Lead a Full Life of Service to Others".
 That book became an international best seller and a second edition was published in 2016.
 It has also been republished overseas and is being translated into various languages in addition to English.

-The University of California has catalogued and archived some of Rains' legislative material and it is now housed in a "Special Collection" for use by academicians, historians, students and others.
+The University of California has catalogued and archived some of Rains' legislative material and it is now housed in a "Special Collection" for use by academics, historians, students and others.
 The collection comprises thousands of documents and files covering 35 linear feet of shelf space and is available for review by interested parties.
 The majority of information that follows can be confirmed by documents in that collection, referenced hereinafter as "Special Collections, University of California, Santa Barbara."